Repairs - service standards

 - access to your room every three months to check the smoke sensor

-- access to vacant room within your flat to flush water (to protect against legionella).
+- access to vacant rooms within your property to flush water (to protect against legionella).

-Contractors will carry identification which should always be requested.
+Contractors will carry identification which can always be requested.
 Please refuse access to any contractor that cannot provide this ID.

-In an emergency eg flood, fire (or suspected fire), we will need to access your room without prior notification.
+In an emergency for example flood, fire (or suspected fire), we will need to access your room without prior notification.

 Helpful information like our Residents' handbook, which explains the services and support that we offer to students in UWE Bristol accommodation – including maintenance.
 View accommodation documents.